 Rather than squinting to watch videos on the small displays of a laptop, smartphone or tablet, you can sit back, maybe with family or friends, and enjoy content on a significantly bigger, high-resolution screen, such as a 4K or 8K TV.
 The “K” designation for those TVs means “kilo,” the metric prefix for 1,000.
 A 4K TV has 3,840 horizontal pixels and 2,160 vertical pixels for about 8.3 million pixels total.
 An 8K TV has the highest resolution available today, 7,680 horizontal and 4,320 vertical pixels, more than 33 million total.

-Whether you want to participate in Facebook Watch parties, have an AARP’s Movies for Grownups movie night, chat with family and friends while you stream shows together through the free Teleparty app, watch YouTube videos or see everyone more clearly during a Zoom video chat, transferring web content to the big screen is fairly easy.
+Whether you want to have an AARP’s Movies for Grownups movie night, chat with family and friends while you stream shows together through the free Teleparty app, watch YouTube videos or see everyone more clearly during a Zoom video chat, transferring web content from your Smartphone or computer to the big screen is fairly easy.

 The process entails wirelessly connecting to your TV, called casting.
 You also can use a cable to physically hook the device and your TV together or log into a service through a smart TV.
 You’ll be pleased to know that these steps also work for home movies and photos you’ve captured on your phone or tablet.

 Oftentimes, once we’ve captured photos and videos with our smartphones, we forget about them.
 They simply take up space in the cloud or on your phone.
 But what if you could transfer and preserve these memories to the big screen and relive them over and over again?

 One way to transfer web and social media content — or photos and videos stored on your phone — to your TV is to wirelessly “cast” them from another device.